yiliu9090/GibbsSamplingForInferenceR/README.md

 - Plot of the histogram of the posterior $\lambda$ for each $\alpha$
 - Plot of the $\lambda$ estimates against $N$
 - Plot of $\lambda$ estimates against $\alpha$ and $\log(\alpha)$

+One can find an example outputs in Data/Output